hummingbird-me/kitsu-web/markdown/community-guidelines.md

 Don't post deceptive or fraudulent links in your posts.
 This includes giving links misleading descriptions, putting the wrong “source” field in a post, or embedding links to interstitial or pop-up ads.

-#### Group Name Squatting

-Group names are a key part of creating a common identity, and we want everyone to be able to get access to the names that suit them best.
-Please only create communities that you plan on actively participating in so that others can use those names if you will not.
-Do not squat on Group names.
+#### Piracy and Stolen Content

+Please support legal content through suggesting reputable sources to watch and read media.
+We get it, it’s tough to sometimes find this content in some regions, but just remember that legal content supports artists which means more content for you.
+Don’t be surprised when we moderate and remove links to illegal or pirated content, as it both negatively impacts the reputation of Kitsu and hurts creators.

-#### Spam
+#### Copyright/Trademark Infringement

-Sending or posting spam is not allowed.
-Spam is defined as the use of electronic messaging systems to send unsolicited messages, especially advertising, as well as sending or posting messages or links repeatedly on the same site.
+Don’t infringe the copyright or trademark of others.
+If you don’t have the right to use the copyright or trademark owned by someone else, don’t post it on Kitsu.
+We respond to notices of alleged copyright infringement as per the Digital Millennium Copyright Act.

 #### Confusion or Impersonation

 Don't do things that would cause confusion between you, your community, and a person or company.
 Satire and parody are acceptable, but you cannot misrepresent yourself as a different person or company.

 #### Unlawful Use

 Illegal behavior, including but not limited to fraud, phishing, promoting harm to minors, or inciting violence is not acceptable and will result in termination of your account/s.

-#### Copyright/Trademark Infringement

-Don’t infringe the copyright or trademark of others.
-If you don’t have the right to use the copyright or trademark owned by someone else, don’t post it on Kitsu.
-We respond to notices of alleged copyright infringement as per the Digital Millennium Copyright Act.

 #### Violations